 Resembles Chinese Elm, also in the Ulmaceae (Elms), but does not have such coarsely crenate edges.
 Trema is finely crenate.

-Toxic to stock if they eat large quanitities.
+Toxic to stock if they eat large quanities.

 Very small greenish flowers and small black fruit.
 Leaves are reported to be toxic to cattle.
-Many local birds eat the fruit and the leaves are eaten by the caterpillar of the Speckled Line-blue Butterfly.
+Many local birds eat the fruit.